gary-archer/oauth.websample1/README.md

-# authguidance.websample2
+# authguidance.websample1

 ### Overview

-* The second SPA sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
+* The initial SPA sample, using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* **The goals of this sample are to implement navigation in our SPA and our [API Authorization Design](https://authguidance.com/2017/10/03/api-tokens-claims/)**
+* **The goal of this sample is to integrate a Web UI and API with an external Authorization Server**

 ### Details

+* See the [Sample 1 Overview](http://authguidance.com/2017/09/24/basicspa-overview/) for details of how the integration works
-* See the [Sample 2 Write Up](http://authguidance.com/2017/10/13/improved-spa-code-sample-overview/) for an overview and how to run the code
+* See the [Sample 1 Instructions](http://authguidance.com/2017/09/25/basicspa-execution/) for infra setup and how to run the code

 ### Programming Languages